 - Educational investment tools including retirement and education planning

-There are areas where a robot (or, more accurately, an money management platform backed by a sophisticated algorithm) is a far better money manager than either a DIYer or financial advisor.
+There are areas where a robot (or, more accurately, an money management platform backed by a sophisticated algorithm) is a far better money manager than either a DIYer or a financial advisor.

 Fees and Minimums

 Most financial advisors charge upwards of one percent of AUM (assets under management) to handle your investment portfolio.
 In contrast, robo-advisors’ fees range from zero, for WiseBanyan and Schwab Intelligent Portfolios to 0.89 per for benefit-rich Personal Capital.
 Further, many advisors will require clients to have a large minimum account balance; by contrast, Wealthfront will let you in the door with just $500 and Betterment has no minimum to open an account.

 The research suggests that rebalancing your investment portfolio back to its preferred asset allocation periodically improves returns and reduces volatility.
 Rebalancing is a strategy to keep your percentage invested in stocks, bond and other funds constant and in line with your preferences.